'Toy boy': Gyrating man assaults stranger at shopping centre

 Rowe was arrested shortly after and has remained in prison custody since.

-In court, Justice Rebecca Ellis explained that at the time of the offending, the indecent assault charge was, for Rowe, a stage three offence under the three strikes regime.
+In court, Justice Rebecca Ellis explained that at the time of the offending the indecent assault charge was, for Rowe, a stage three offence under the three strikes regime.

 That meant there was a possibility he could have served the charge's maximum penalty of seven years imprisonment without parole.